lixinh5541/sep10-freedom-project/blog/entry01.md

 # Entry 1
 ##### 10/7/24

+###Choosing the topic
-I choose animation for my freedom project topic because I am pretty passionate about it.
-I really like how animation isnt anything special, but just drawings put together.
-Two things i like are key parts of animation which are drawing and putting the finished drawing together.
-I really enjoy drawing, and although im not great, it calms my mind in stressful moments.
-Even just small doodles make me happy because they are cute.
-The sastifaction of completing something big like a project is something to look forward too while making an animimation.
+I choose animation for my freedom project topic because I am passionate about it.
+I really like how animation isnt anything special, but just many drawings put together.
+The key parts of animation are drawing and putting the finished drawing together which i enjoy doing.
+I really enjoy drawing, and the sastifaction of completing something big like a project is something to look forward too.
 Back in middle school, I had this one project where i had to made a short film in stop motion.
-Although making the film was tediuos and boring, the end result brought a lot of joy which i would expect to see in an animation.
+Although making the film was tediuos and boring, the end result brought a lot of joy which would also be in an animation.
+One article that stood out to me was (https://reflector.uindy.edu/2022/09/28/mistreated-and-misunderstood-the-entertainment-industry-doesnt-understand-animation/) because it had the same ideas i was thinking.
+HAving the confort that i am not alone with my thoughts on animation helps me not be embarraresed by this topic.
 My backup ideas were cooking and farming because when i was young i always wanted to have these skills.

+###Links i've explored

 [Next](entry02.md)